lgc13/LucasCosta_portfolio/web_dev/README.md

 <img src="Corazon_project/images/page2.png" width= 80% length= 80%>

 <!-- Code explanation -->
 Bootstrap has a lot of nifty features, such a the grid system that allows me to organize my website with rows and columns within Divs.
-Another nice thing, is the "carousel".
-Using some of their CSS and JS, I am able to easily create an ongoing carousel slide show which displays any pictures and text that I input
+Another nice thing is the "carousel".
+Using some of their CSS and JS, I am able to easily create an ongoing carousel slideshow which displays any pictures and text that I input.

 <!-- Code snippet -->
 You can see that in this code snippet: